adamcath/haute-codeture/haute-codeture.md

 }
 ```

+#### Rationale

-The static singleton pattern, which is ubiquitous in Java, has some significant,
+The static singleton pattern, which is ubiquitous in Java, has significant
 practical drawbacks:

 1. The fact that these classes are singletons is encoded in every single client